mesahal/ijaa/project-context.md

 - ✅ **Performance Optimized**: High-performance caching and optimization
 - ✅ **Microservices Architecture**: Proper service separation with inter-service communication

-**Current Status**: Production-ready with comprehensive testing suite, feature flag system, microservices architecture, **enterprise-grade security**, **robust profile management**, **complete file management system with Swagger UI support**, and **user ID-based operations**.
+**Current Status**: Production-ready with comprehensive testing suite, feature flag system, microservices architecture, **enterprise-grade security**, **robust profile management**, **complete file management system with Swagger UI support**, **user ID integration**, and **proper admin ID extraction from JWT tokens**.

 **Recommendation**: The system is ready for production use with the current implementation.
-The microservices architecture provides excellent scalability, maintainability, the feature flag system provides flexibility for feature rollout and management, the comprehensive authorization ensures enterprise-grade security, the profile service provides complete CRUD operations for experiences and interests with independent creation, proper update/delete APIs, and comprehensive validation, the file service provides complete file management capabilities for profile and cover photos with validation, automatic cleanup, extensible storage architecture, and full Swagger UI support, and the user ID integration ensures proper user context management across all services.
+The microservices architecture provides excellent scalability, maintainability, the feature flag system provides flexibility for feature rollout and management, the comprehensive authorization ensures enterprise-grade security, the profile service provides complete CRUD operations for experiences and interests with independent creation, proper update/delete APIs, and comprehensive validation, the file service provides complete file management capabilities for profile and cover photos with validation, automatic cleanup, extensible storage architecture, and full Swagger UI support, the user ID integration ensures proper user context management across all services, and the admin profile API now properly extracts admin ID from JWT tokens for secure admin operations.

 ---